-On the medical side, in the U.S. alone, more than 4,600 people were diagnosed with diabetes every day in 2014.
+On the medical side, in the U.S. alone, roughly 1.5 million people are diagnosed with diabetes every year.
 And on the emotional front, research shows that a diagnosis of diabetes has the same impact as a heart attack.

 You’re in shock, and no doubt you’re confused.
 There’s a lot to learn, so much that doesn’t make sense, and it’s all happening too fast!
 How do you move forward?
 What’s the first step, and what are the next steps?